 Here is an item from the Waldorf Watch "news" page:

-This schematic shows human evolution proceeding from Atlantis to modern Europe.
+This schematic shows human evolution proceeding from Atlantis to modern Europe,

-the other shows a form of human racial decadence.
+the other falls to human racial decadence.

-Entwickelung der Menschheit : Development of Mankind
+(Entwickelung der Menschheit : Development of Mankind

-Atlantier: resident of Atlantis; Europäer: European
+Atlantier: Resident of Atlantis; Europäer: European

-Affengeschlecht: apes (or ape species)
+Affengeschlecht: ape species

 dekadente Abzweigung: decadent branching